hackcoderr/heart-diseases-predictor/README.md

 After that you need to create a password because this password is too long and hard to remember.
 So below are the steps shown in the video to create the password and to install the restive plugins.
-Ensure that you have to install below plugins. watch this video for reference https://youtu.be/1spUYaUKaao
+Ensure that you have to install below plugins.

 Plugins from below lists needed to be installed: